Lockheed L-049 Constellation: World War II and further development

 Due to problems with the Constellation's powerplant, the R-3350, the aircraft were grounded in February 1943.
 Flight testing resumed in June 1943.
 Problems with the R-3350 however, continued and production of the R-3350 was halted until the problems with the engines could be solved.
 This slowed down the development of the Constellation.
-Further setbacks occurred, including the B-29 Superfortress gaining priority for the R-3350 powerplants, for which the powerplant had been originally developed.
-The Douglas C-54 Skymaster was also further in development than the Constellation.
-Also, the end of the war in the Pacific was now in sight.
-The 260 C-69 aircraft were first reduced to 73 then all together cancelled.
+Further setbacks occurred, including the B-29 Superfortress (for which the R-3350 had been originally developed) taking priority in engine supply.
+The Douglas C-54 Skymaster was also further developed than the Constellation.
+With the end of the war now in sight, the original order of 260 C-69s was first reduced to 73 then cancelled.
 Only 22 C-69s were ever constructed for the United States Army Air Forces and only 15 were delivered.

 Postwar service

 As World War II drew to a close, large quantities of military surplus became available on the civilian market along with the cancellation of the remaining C-69 Constellations still in production.
 With the Constellation's design at risk, Lockheed purchased the five remaining C-69 transports still in production back from the military, saving 15,000 jobs.
 The five aircraft were re-converted into L-049 civilian airliners and put up for sale on the market.
 These modifications included removal of the retractable tail stand; along with the inclusion of a luxury interior, more portholes, a galley, and crew relief areas.
 Better ventilation, insulation and heating were also added.
 The powerplants were replaced by R-3350-745C18BA-1 engines (the civilian equivalent to the wartime R-3350-35).
 Design tests did not need to be conducted, as Lockheed had already tasked them to the C-69 aircraft during the war (one of the C-69s also completed the trials for the civilian airworthiness certificate on December 11, 1945).
 This made the development of L-049 months ahead of the competing Boeing 377 Stratocruiser, Douglas DC-6 and Republic RC-2 Rainbow (which was still on the drawing board).
 89 aircraft had been ordered by November 1945.
 The L-049 was used by TWA, Delta Air Lines, Capital Airlines, Braniff, Pan American World Airways, American Overseas Airlines (AOA), Pan American-Grace Airways (Panagra), Air France, KLM, BOAC, El Al, Cubana de Aviación, and other less-known airlines.